Skip to content

 Max 20x$20020x ProAll-day power users, long coding runs

 The jump from Pro to Max 5x is the big one for most people: five times the room at five times the price.
-Max 20x then quadruples that again for the same 4x price step, so your cost per message keeps falling as you climb — but only if you actually use the extra allowance.
+Max 20x then quadruples that again for only double the price, so your cost per message keeps falling as you climb — but only if you actually use the extra allowance.

 Beyond raw usage, a Max subscription bundles perks that Pro either limits or lacks: